Actyx/Actyx/web/developer.actyx.com/blog/2020-07-24-pond-v2-release.md

 If you don’t want your logic to keep running forever, you can:

-- Use `pond.run` to execute your logic just once, but serialised in regards to all previous local invocations of `pond.run`, and active `pond.keepRunning` effects
+- Use `pond.run` to execute your logic just once, but serialized in regards to all previous local invocations of `pond.run`, and active `pond.keepRunning` effects
 - Or set the optional third argument to `pond.keepRunning`, called `autoCancel`.
 It can be used to cancel your logic for good, once a certain state of the Fish is reached.
-For example, if you’re modelling tasks as individual Fish requiring a number of steps, you may want to stop once the final state is
+For example, if you’re modeling tasks as individual Fish requiring a number of steps, you may want to stop once the final state is
   reached: `autoCancel = (state) => state.type === 'Finished'`